 What would you do with an extra $20,000? $500,000? $1 million?

-That’s exactly the situation Tina Willis, a personal injury attorney based in Orlando, Florida, found herself in last year.
+That’s exactly the situation Tina Willis, a personal injury attorney based in Orlando, Florida, was faced with in 2017.
 Cases that she had been working on for years finally reached their resolutions, and for the first time she earned an amount she describes as “a miracle.”

 “I earned basically enough to retire if I wanted to do so,” she says.
 For Willis and her family, this windfall was life-changing.

 A windfall involves “coming into a substantial amount of money that maybe you weren’t expecting or that’s a little bit of a surprise,” says Raquel Hinman, certified financial planner and founder of Hinman Financial Planning Inc. in Erie, Colorado.
 She adds that the amount of a windfall could look different for everyone but includes anything from a lottery win to an inheritance or large end-of-year bonus.

 If you do wind up with a windfall, here are seven smart steps to take.